Structural restrictions in local causal discovery: identifying direct causes of a target variable: Introduction

+It is important to note that we do not impose any assumptions on $X_1$ or $X_2$.
+In Section~\ref{Section_3}, we demonstrate that typically $S_{\mathcal{F}_A}(Y) = pa_Y$ except in some special cases similar to the special cases when ANM is non-identifiable \citep{Zhang2009}.
+Hence, we can typically identify and consistently estimate the direct causes of $Y$ from a random sample assuming only $f_Y \in \mathcal{F}_A$ and $\varepsilon_Y \indep \textbf{X}_{pa_Y}$.
+To the best of our knowledge, there is no similar result in the literature. \end{example}

+Our methodology is quite general, and the scope of potential applications is broad and encompasses a wide range of fields and domains.
+Assuming additive or heteroskedastic models is a common practice in domains such as gene expressions, economics or biological networks \citep{yuan2006model}.

 From a practical point of view, we propose two algorithms for estimating the direct causes of a target variable from a random sample.
-One provides an estimate of $S_\mathcal{F}(Y)$, that is, it tests the $\mathcal{F}$-plausibility of several sets and outputs their intersection.
-This shields us against the mistake of including a non-parent in the output.
+One provides an estimate of $S_\mathcal{F}(Y)$ with a coverage guarantees; that is, with large probability our estimate is a subset of the parents.
+Such guarantees are rare and highly desirable in causal discovery.
 However, the output does not have to contain all direct causes.
-The second is a score-based algorithm estimating $pa_Y$ based on a goodness-of-fit; even if several sets are $\mathcal{F}$-plausible, the output is the set with the best score.
-The first algorithm has strong theoretical guarantees for containing only the direct causes of $Y$.
-In contrast, the score-based algorithm outputs the ``best looking'' set of direct causes without theoretical guarantees for the output.
+The second is a score-based algorithm estimating $pa_Y$ based on a goodness-of-fit.

-We primarily focus on the case when $\textbf{X}=(X_1, \dots, X_p)$ are neighbors (either direct causes or direct effects) of $Y$ in the corresponding SCM.
-Using the classical conditional independence approach and d-separation (see Section~\ref{section_notation}), we can eliminate other variables from being potential parents of $Y$.
-Nevertheless, the theory can be extended to non-neighbors as well.

-In the following example, we provide an initial assessment of the findings presented in Section~\ref{Section_3}. \begin{example}[Teaser example with Gaussian assumptions] Consider an SCM defined as follows (see Figure \ref{Figure_DAG_for_teaser}): let $(X_1, X_2, X_3)$ be normally distributed, and $X_5$ be non-degenerate.
-Let